blittable/essembly/readme.md

 2) Used the libraries in core (e.g. account) to validate the data,
 3) Connects to the API,
 4) Uses the API to commit to database

+#### Startup Configuration

+All crates rely on a single configuration file, `config.toml`.
+The location of the startup configuration file can be changed by setting an environment variable, `ESSEMBLY_CONFIG`

+There are 4 levels
+trace (everything), debug(almost everything), error (big problems), , warn (little problems), info (direct messages)